zzz136454872/_vimrc/readme.md

 these will be installed using`:PlugInstall`after vim-plug is installed.
 Before this command, delete what you don't need and add what else you need.

-YouCompleteMe may need some extra configure.
+YouCompleteMe may need some extra configure and realy long time.
+If you don't need it, comment that line.

 ## software dependencies